FokkeZB/Meetup/README.md

 I would suggest passing the `key` or `consumer details` when you construct the client, but you could do just `$meetup = new Meetup;` and then pass parameters in every request you make.
 These requests are somewhat restricted on the information passed back, you have to use OATH 2 for full access otherwise you may not get back some information.

 Using OATH 2 there's additional steps required to get an access token and pass it on subsequent requests.
-Your access token is only good for 1 hour and you'll have to refresh it if you plan on making subsequent calls to the service.
+Your access token is only good for 1 hour and you'll have to refresh it if you plan on making subsequent calls to the service after that.

 ## Doing GET requests
 You can call any [Meetup API GET-method](http://www.meetup.com/meetup_api/docs/) using `get()`.
+There's several stub functions already for the more common ones and new ones will be added.

 ### Arguments
-The method takes two arguments, of which the second one is optional:
+The method get() takes two arguments, of which the second one is optional:

 1. `(string)` Meetup API method (e.g. `/2/events`)
 2. `(array)` Meetup API method paramaters (e.g. `array('group_urlname' => 'your-meetup-group')`)